dasch-swiss/fileidentification-galaxy/README.md

 `-x`
-[`--remove-original`] this overwrites the remove_original value in the policies and sets it to true when removing the tmp files. the original files are moved to the WORKINGDIR/_REMOVED folder.
+[`--remove-original`] this overwrites the remove_original value in the policies and sets it to true when removing the tmp files. the original files are moved to the TMP/_REMOVED folder.
 When used in generating policies, it sets remove_original in the policies to true (default false).

 `-p`
 [`--policies-path`] load a custom policies json file

-`-w`
-[`--working-dir`] set a custom working directory. default is path/to/directory_WORKINGDIR

 `-s`
 [`--strict`] when run in strict mode, it moves the files that are not listed in policies.json to the folder _REMOVED